Detection and Mitigation of Byzantine Attacks in Distributed Training: Related Work and Summary of Contributions

 A third category focuses on \emph{ranking} and/or \emph{detection} \cite{regatti2020bygars, draco, zeno}; the objective is to rank workers using a reputation score to identify suspicious machines and exclude them or give them lower weight in the model update.
 This is achieved by means of computing reputation scores for each machine or by using ideas from coding theory to assign tasks to workers (encoding) and to detect the adversaries (decoding). \emph{Zeno} in \cite{zeno} ranks each worker using a score that depends on the estimated loss and the magnitude of the update.
 Zeno requires strict assumptions on the smoothness of the loss function and the gradient estimates' variance to tolerate an adversarial majority in the cluster.
 Similarly, \emph{ByGARS} \cite{regatti2020bygars} computes reputation scores for the nodes based on an auxiliary data set; these scores are used to weigh the contribution of each gradient to the model update.
-Its convergence result depends on the assumption of a strongly convex loss function.
-In contrast, our method does not rely on such restrictive assumptions.
-Also, we emphasize that these works have not used or constructed worst-case attacks to evaluate the methods in adversarial settings.